 The company designs a solar array suitable for your particular roof and shading, chooses the best place on the roof for installation, and either sends out their own team or hires a subcontractor to complete the work.

 The system generates power, and you pay reduced rates

 The system starts generating power, and you immediately benefit by taking advantage of reduced rates.
 In most cases, these rates are substantially lower than what you were paying before the solar panels were installed.

 If there is an interconnection fee or other requirements in order to allow power to be sold back to the grid, this should be taken care of immediately.
 Savvy homeowners can make sure that the company handles the interconnection work.

 Sometimes the array generates extra energy

-When the system produces extra energy, homeowners who have been demanding about an advantageous contract can sell that extra energy to the utility company, and possibly actually make money on the PPA.
+When the system produces extra energy, homeowners who have been demanding about an advantageous contract can sell that extra energy to the utility company, and possibly make money on the PPA.

 The company maintains and monitors the equipment

 The homeowner just sits back and enjoys the savings, while the company handles everything else.
-Maintenance is the company’s responsibility; it is the homeowner’s responsibility to get in touch immediately if they notice something looks wrong.
+Maintenance is the company’s responsibility, but it is the homeowner’s responsibility to get in touch immediately if they notice something looks wrong.
 The company will monitor the equipment, though homeowners might be able to get a clause in the contract that says they have access to the monitoring results as well.